March 22nd, 7:03 pm

 An office Olympics is a good way to exercise your creativity and build your sportsmanship.
 Gather your team and compete in team-building events based on your core business.
 It’s better to keep it as simple as possible as you will have more time to plan out and execute your events if you choose the simplest events.

 A great example would be playing Holo-Tennis.
 You can recreate the game of tennis using materials from around your office.
 It’s perfect for grabbing everyone’s attention and getting everyone involved in a fun activity.
+We wrote about Office Olympics in detail.

 Expert tip: Have quarterly ‘Get-together’ day where teams are reunited and compete via a diverse set of ideas.